fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 ## Dark Mode (Phase 2)

-Dark mode isn't just inverted colors—it's a complete rethinking for low-light environments.
-Nurses documenting visits at 2am, families checking updates before bed.
+Dark mode isn't just inverted colors—it's a complete rethinking for low-light environments. caregivers documenting visits at 2am, families checking updates before bed.

 **Current Status:** Not in MVP.
 Light mode must be perfect first.

 **When we build it:**

 - Reduce pure white to prevent eye strain
 - Increase color saturation for visibility
 - Adjust shadows to elevation cues